masolimano/maneage/README.md

 newly added, you have to run the whole script from the start again and wait until you see the effects of the last few steps (for the possible errors, or better solutions and etc).
-It is possible to manually ignore/comment parts of a script to only do a special part, but such checks/comments will only add to the complexity of the script and they is prone to very serious bugs in the end (when trying to reproduce from scratch).
-Such bugs are very hard to notice when adding the checks or commenting-code in a script.
+It is possible to manually ignore/comment parts of a script to only do a special part.
+However, such checks/comments will only add to the complexity of the script and they are prone to very serious bugs in the end (when trying to reproduce from scratch).
+Such bugs are very hard to notice during the work and frustrating to find in the end.

-The Make paradigm, on the other hand, starts from the end: the final target.
-It builds a dependency tree internally, and finds where it should actually start each time it is run.
+The Make paradigm, on the other hand, starts from the end: the final *target*.
+It builds a dependency tree internally, and finds where it should start each time the pipeline is run.
 Therefore, in the scenario above, a researcher that has just added the final 10% of steps of her research to her Makefile, will only have run those extra steps.
-As commonly happens in a research context, due to its paradigm Make, it is also trivial to change the processing of any intermediate (already written) rule/step in the middle of an already written pipeline: the next time Make is run, only rules affected by the changes/additions will be re-run.
+As commonly happens in a research context, in Make, it is also trivial to change the processing of any intermediate (already written) *rule* (or step) in the middle of an already written analysis: the next time Make is run, only rules affected by the changes/additions will be re-run, not the whole analysis.

 This greatly speeds up the processing (enabling creative changes), while keeping all the dependencies clearly documented (as part of the Make